 Course Repeat Policy

 Students who repeat a course, regardless of the grade previously made, will have both grades counted in their cumulative grade point average.
-An exception is the Grade Exclusion Policy as described in the section following this one.
+An exception is the Grade Exclusion Policy as described below.

 Undergraduate students may repeat a course for credit once without permission if the previous attempt was completed with a grade of D+ or less.
-Students must have permission from the Dean of their college to attempt a course for credit more than twice.
+Students must have permission from the Dean of their respective college to attempt a course for credit more than twice.
+A student must obtain his or her adviser’s approval before repeating any course previously passed with a C- or better.
+No approval shall be given when:

-- Students must not register again for any courses in which they have IN grades; such registration does not remove IN grades; and the completion of the course on the second occasion will automatically result in an F for the uncompleted course.
+Students should not register again for any courses in which they have IN grades; such registration does not remove IN grades; and the completion of the course on the second occasion will automatically result in an F for the uncompleted course.

 Undergraduate Grade Exclusion

-Once a grade exclusion is applied to a course, the grade points and the credit hours attempted and earned on the course will be removed from the calculation of the cumulative grade point average and from the calculation of the total hours attempted.
-The course title and grade for the course will be shown on the official transcript with a notation to indicate the grade was excluded from the computation of the cumulative grade point average.Back To Top
+Once a grade exclusion is applied to a course, the grade points and the credit hours attempted and earned on the course will be removed from the calculation of the cumulative grade point.
+Excluded courses and hours will continue to be counted in calculations of satisfactory progress for financial aid eligibility and for tuition surcharge.

 - Grade exclusions will result in a recalculation of academic standing.
 Use of a grade exclusion does not retroactively change the status of the student’s semester academic honors or result in a refund of tuition or fees.